 Tax Partner at Johnson Winter & Slattery and The Tax Institute lecturer Andy Milidoni, CTA, has revealed how to solve complex client problems and provide first-class client advice in 5 steps.

-One of Andy’s passions and greatest career achievements is staying on top of legislative developments.
-His advice is to make sure that the processes you have in place to keep up-to-date are working.
-This then means you can better serve your client.
+One of Andy’s core considerations for tackling complex tax problems is staying on top of legislative developments in the tax field.
+His top tip is to make sure the processes you have in place to keep up to date with these developments are effective.
+This will put you in the right position to better serve your client.

 “Staying up-to-date with legislative change and being able to advise in a very timely way is something I aspire to and what I think all tax lawyers know they have to do,” says Andy.